-- .
 Begin the second row of planks with the piece cut from the last piece in the first row.
 If the piece is shorter than 12" (30.48 cm), cut a new plank in half and use it to begin the second row.
 Whenever practical, use the piece cut from the preceding row to start the next row.
-End joints of all boards should be staggered a minimum of 12 (30.48 cm) or more. - Install the long end of the first board and lock in place, keep this board at its natural angle slightly raised off the subfloor.
-Use a scrap piece of laminate to support the row if needed. - .
-Continue installing full boards in the second row by angling the short end of the next board in the row to lock into the previous board (Fig. 6).
-Position the board so that the long side of the board is close to boards in the previous row and overlapping the groove of the boards in the previous row. - · Angle up and push forward until the boards lock together.
-A tapping block may be necessary to lock in place (Fig. 7). - · Continue installing full boards in the second and subsequent rows until you reach the wall on your right. - Mark the last piece, cut and install.
-After all boards in the row are installed, press or walk all boards flat to the subfloor to begin the next row (Fig. 8). - Use a pull bar when necessary to ensure joints are tight (Fig. 9).
+End joints of all boards should be staggered a minimum of $12^{\prime\prime}$ (30.48 cm) or more.

+- Install the long end of the first board and lock in place, keep this board at its natural angle slightly raised off the subfloor (Fig. 5).
+Use a scrap piece of the flooring to support the row if needed. - Continue installing full boards in the second row by angling the short end of the next board in the row to lock into the previous board (Fig. 6).
+Position the board so that the long side of the board is close to boards in the previous row and overlapping the groove of the boards in the previous row. - Continue installing full boards in the second row in the same fashion to lock into the previous board (Fig. 6).
+Position the board so that the long side of the board is close to boards in the previous row and overlapping the groove of the boards in the previous row. - Angle up and push forward until the boards lock together.
+A tapping block may be necessary to lock in place (Fig. 7). - Continue installing full boards in the second and subsequent rows until you reach the wall on your right. - Mark the last piece, cut and install.
+After all boards in the row are installed, press or walk all boards flat to the subfloor to begin the next row (Fig. 9). - Use a pull bar when necessary to ensure joints are tight (Fig. 9).

-Installing the Last Row (All Installations)
+Installing the Last Row

-- .
-The last row in the installation may need to be cut lengthwise. - .
-Place the row of planks to be fit on top of the last row of installed planks.
-Use a divider or a piece of the plank as a scribe to trace the contour of the wall (Fig. 10). - · Be sure to place a spacer between the marking pen and "scribe" piece of board.
-This adds the 1/4" (6.35 cm).
+- Place the row of planks to be fit on top of the last row of installed planks.
+Use a piece of the plank as a scribe to trace the contour of the wall (Fig. 10). - Be sure to place a spacer between the pencil and "scribe" piece of board.
+This adds the 1/4" (6.35 cm) expansion space.

-Installing Under a Door Jamb (All Installations)
+Installing Under a Door Jamb

-- .
-Installations of locking laminate floors under moldings, such as a door jamb, may require that the top lip of the groove on the end be reduced in size. - .
-Using a small plane or knife plane, shave off the ledge of the aroove

-- After the groove edge has been trimmed, place the board into place and tighten with a pull bar to test for fit.
-The installer must be certain that the proper expansion space is maintained and the flooring is not pinched. - If fit is incorrect, trim as necessary.
-Remove any wax from the end - joint so you will get good adhesion.

-Place a bead of recommended wood glue on the bottom lip of the - Reinsert the tongue into the groove and tighten the board with a pull bar.
-Hold the board in place with painter's tape (Scotch® Delicate Surface Painter's Tape 2080) until the glue is dry.
+- Installations of locking floors under moldings, such as a door jamb, may require that the top lip of the groove on the end be reduced in size. - Using a small plane or knife plane, shave off the ledge of the groove. - After the groove edge has been trimmed, place the board into place and tighten with a pull bar to test for fit.
+Maintain the proper expansion spacelf fit is incorrect, trim as necessary.
+Remove any wax from the end joint to ensure good adhesion. - Place a bead of cyanoacrylate glue on the bottom lip of the groove. - Reinsert the tongue into the groove and tighten the board with a pull bar.
+Hold the board in place with painter's tape (Scotch[®] Delicate Surface Painter's Tape 2080) until the glue is dry.
 Do not use masking tape or duct tape, as the surface may be damaged.